Introduction

 Organic Farming Area

-In 2023, the share of organic farming area in Italy rose to 18.78% of total utilised agricultural area (+0.64 p.p. y/y).
-This indicates continued expansion of organic farming as farmers respond to market opportunities and environmental incentives, supported by EU agricultural policies and growing consumer demand for organic products.
+In 2024, the share of organic farming area in Italy rose to 19.49% of total utilised agricultural area (+0.71 p.p. y/y).
+This reflects challenges in organic farming adoption, including conversion costs, market access barriers, and technical support needs.

 Organic Operators